simark/documentation/en/User/Save_your_first_article.md

 ## From your web browser

-### Firefox
+### Firefox Classic Add-on

-Download the Firefox add-on on [addons.mozilla.org](https://addons.mozilla.org/firefox/addon/wallabag/) and install it like any other Firefox add-on.
+Download the Firefox add-on at [addons.mozilla.org](https://addons.mozilla.org/firefox/addon/wallabag/) and install it like any other Firefox add-on.

 In the add-on's settings, fill the complete URL of your installation of wallabag or your Framabag account.

 Personalize the Firefox toolbar to add wallabag (**W** icon).
 When you find an article you want to save, click on this icon: a new window will open to add the article and will close itself automatically.

+### Firefox Social API Service

+With Firefox 29+ versions, your browser comes with an integrated interface to share things to multiple social services directly from your browser.
+In the Firefox interface, it is shown a paper plane-like icon that you will use to share a page, which means here, save an article.
+You can add the service by going into the Config page of wallabag, then click on Mozilla Services Social API Extension.
+You must also accept to use Firefox Services.

 ### Chrome